PAPIsdotio/latam-2018/cfp-guidelines.md

 ## What we're looking for

-We want to hear about **challenges and lessons learnt using ML in various applications/products/processes**, and exciting applications where ML is integrated in new domains or in new ways in our lives.
+We want to hear about **challenges and lessons learned using ML in various applications/products/processes**, and exciting applications where ML is integrated in new domains or in new ways in our lives.
 Those challenges can be technical, or domain-specific and related to **business, design, regulations, fairness, accountability, transparency, privacy, ethics, etc.** We're interested in seeing what you did, and how you did it, e.g. which **techniques, frameworks, tools, architectures, infrastructures, pipelines** you used or created.

 ### Presentations